Gigaspaces/xap-docs/site/content/xap110/polling-container.markdown

 # FIFO Grouping

-The FIFO Grouping designed to allow efficient processing of events with partial ordering constraints.
+The FIFO Grouping is designed to allow efficient processing of events with partial ordering constraints.
 Instead of maintaining a FIFO queue per class type, it lets you have a higher level of granularity by having FIFO queue maintained according to a specific value of a specific property.

+{{%refer%}}
 For more details see [FIFO grouping](./fifo-grouping.html).
+{{%/refer%}}